 HouseCarers.com has been around since 2000 and is one of the longer running house sitting sites.
 Simply sign up and start searching for house sitting opportunities world wide.
 There are a ton of opportunities to choose from.
 The trick is to find one in an area where you want to go, during the date which you can go.
 The site tends to have house sits mainly in Australia, USA and Canada but the site is growing rapidly.
 (About $ 50 USD per year.)

 Nomador started in 2014 and is relatively new compared to the other more established sites and has the mos house sits available in France.
 The site is growing fast especially and is starting to get more opportunities for house sits in other parts of the world especially Australia.
 You can try out the site by applying for up to 3 house sits for free, after which time it costs 65 Euros per year or about $75 USD depending on the exchange rate.

-If your using public internet while travelling (hotels, internet café, airports etc) than you may be putting your personal information at risk because anyone on that same network as you could potentially grab your un-encrypted data as it soars through the air.
+Certain streaming video sites like Hulu are blocked abroad.
+Others like Netflix offer much less content abroad.
+By using a VPN, you can legally trick sites into thinking your computers IP address is in the US, giving you full access to otherwise geo locked websites.
+VPN's also protect your data.
+If you use public internet while travelling (hotels, internet cafés, airports etc) than you may be putting your personal information at risk because anyone on that same network as you could potentially grab your un-encrypted data as it soars through the air.
 Credit card info, internet cookies and other identifying information are just waiting to be snatched up.
 A VPN protects you from these security issues.
-A VPN can also unblock some geo restricted sites like Netflix, Hulu, BBC iPlayer and other site which can only be viewed from the US.
-I wrote about this here

 Sometimes the items you want to buy either don't exist in France or they are much more expensive than they are in your home country so you turn to US retailers.
 But what if those US retailers only ship to US address -not to France.
 Enter MyUS.com.
 When you sign up, you use their address, they then turn around and ship the item to you.
 Bonus, you don't pay any sales tax.